ts4z/barge-rulebook/src/atomic-pineapple.md

 ## Evaluating the Showdown

 The best high five-card hand wins the pot.
-Hands are made using zero, one, or two cards cards from each player’s hand and up to three cards from the board.
+Hands are made using zero, one, or two cards cards from each player’s hand and three or more cards from the board.

 ## Notes